jtclowner/rock-paper-scissors/README.md

 # Rock-Paper-Scissors
 A single-player solidity rock paper scissors implementation using commit-reveal for added security.

-Game.sol demonstrates a rock-paper-scissors implementation that is vulnerable to attack by malicious block producers and transaction batching services like flashbots.
+Game.sol demonstrates a rock-paper-scissors implementation that is vulnerable to attack by adversarial smart contracts, malicious block producers and transaction batching services like flashbots.

 Game2.sol takes the same logic and implements a commit-reveal pattern that satisfies the following conditions:
 - All assets related to the random event are collected during the commitment, and users cannot retract or replace the commitment after it has been made.